Privacy Policy

 - Criminal records (if any)

-Examples of sensitive data we may collect: Customer service call recordings; health/legal information required for specific roles (if any); desired/actual income; ethnicity/belief/political affiliation (only if you voluntarily provide it for a specific job requirement).
+Examples of sensitive data we may collect: recordings of customer service calls; health/legal information used for screening specific positions (if applicable); desired/actual salary levels; ethnic, religious or political information (only when you voluntarily provide it to meet a specific job requirement).

-When you provide information about referees/colleagues, you warrant you have obtained their valid consent.
+When you provide information about references/colleagues, you warrant that you have obtained their valid consent.

 We process data to:

-- Deliver core services: Executive Search (headhunt), candidate recommendation/nomination, job posting, job-seeker profile posting, career consulting, Training & Development, and account operation.
+- Core service provision: Executive Search (headhunt), candidate introduction/nomination, posting job ads, posting job seeker profiles, career counseling, Training & Development, account operation.

-- Recruitment matching: Share candidate profiles/job interests with suitable employers; share employer/company needs with potential candidates.
+- Recruitment connection: Share candidate profiles/job requirements with suitable employers; share company information/recruitment needs with potential candidates.

-- Company profile display: Show your company information on job postings and company pages for candidates to view.
+- Company information display: Display your company information on job postings and the company page for candidates to view.

-- Recommendations & experience optimization: Analyze profiles and behavior to suggest jobs/candidates/courses/content; improve products.
+- Suggestion – experience optimization: Analyze profiles and behavior to recommend suitable jobs/candidates/courses/content; improve the product.

-- Transactions & support: Process payments; customer care; handle complaints/disputes.
+- Transaction & support: Process payments; customer service; respond to complaints/disputes.

-- Verification & compliance: Verify authenticity (with consent), comply with legal/government requests; prevent fraud.
+- Verification & compliance: Verify the authenticity of profiles (with consent), meet legal/government requirements; fraud prevention.

-We only process beyond the above purposes with an appropriate legal basis or your additional consent.
+We only process beyond the above purposes when there is an appropriate legal basis or your additional consent.

-We use cookies, pixels and similar technologies to:
+We use cookies, pixel tags, and similar technologies to:

-- Remember sessions, display preferences, and items/jobs you "bookmark."
+- Remember login sessions, display preferences, and "bookmark" news/items of interest.

 4.1.
 Essential Cookies:

-Cannot be disabled as they are necessary for basic website functionality (e.g., user authentication, shopping cart, security).
+Cannot be disabled because they are required for the basic operation of the website (e.g., user authentication, shopping cart, security).

-Help us understand how you use the website to improve user experience.
+Help us understand how you use the website to improve the user experience.

 4.3.
 Marketing Cookies:

-Used to personalize advertisements and marketing content based on your preferences.
+Used to personalize advertising and marketing content in line with your preferences.

 - Disable cookies in your browser settings